 Mondo as he was called, liked the other dishes that his daughter made but it was the wine biscuits that were his favorites.
 Lisa told me that when she was still living at home her “dad’s face would light up when I would make them ….and he would eat them as fast as they came out of the oven”.

 Mondo was born in Providence, RI and grew up in Federal Hill which is the Little Italy section of the city of Providence.
 He grew up surrounded by good Italian food.
 Lisa said that her dad liked other Italian delicacies however, it was her homemade wine biscuits that he liked the most.
 Lisa continued to make these treats for her dad long after she was married and had a family of her own.

 I must admit that every time I make the wine biscuits I think of Lisa and her dad, and that makes me happy.
 My children do light up when they walk into my kitchen and see that one of their favorite treats are coming fresh out of the oven.
 I guess there must be a little bit of Mondo in all of us because seeing freshly made wine biscuits makes us all smile brightly.

 Lisa was kind enough to share her family’s recipe with us.
 I highly recommend that you give this a try.
 You don’t need to be an advanced baker to do this.
 It is a very forgiving recipe and perfect for beginners who want to try out a new type of cookie recipe.

 The recipe calls for using a red wine, feel free to use your favorite brand or blend.
-I grantee you will be so happy you made these cookies, they will change the way you think about using wine in your baking.
+I guarantee you will be so happy you made these cookies, they will change the way you think about using wine in your baking.
 You will definitely have all of your family and friends lighting up with delight when you give them one of these tasty treats.